Clifford Tabin: Education

 Tabin was educated at the University of Chicago where he was awarded a BS in physics in 1976.
 He went on to graduate school at Massachusetts Institute of Technology and was awarded a PhD in 1984 for work on the regulation of gene expression in the Ras subfamily of oncogenes supervised by Robert Weinberg based in the MIT Department of Biology.
 In Weinberg's lab, Tabin constructed murine leukemia virus, the first recombinant retrovirus that could be used as a eukaryotic vector.

 Career

 Following his PhD, Tabin did postdoctoral research with Douglas A. Melton at Harvard University, then moved to Massachusetts General Hospital where he worked on the molecular biology of limb development.
 He was appointed to the faculty in the Department of Genetics at Harvard Medical School in 1989, and promoted to full professor in 1997 and chairman of the department in January 2007.

 Entrepreneurial activities

 In 2023, Dr. Cliff Tabin co-founded Somite Therapeutics, a biotechnology company that integrates artificial intelligence with stem cell biology to develop novel cell replacement therapies.
-Serving as a scientific co-founder, Tabin collaborates with other prominent scientists, including Olivier Pourquié, Allon Klein, and Jay Shendure, to advance the company's mission of producing human tissue for therapeutic applications using AI-driven models.
-Somite's flagship program, SMT-M01, targets Duchenne muscular dystrophy (DMD) and has received both Orphan Drug and Rare Pediatric Disease designations from the U.S. Food and Drug Administration.
-The company has also partnered with OmniaBio Inc., a cell and gene therapy contract development and manufacturing organization, to support the development and manufacturing of its cell therapy products.